Cadmium zinc telluride: Applications

-Radiation detectors using CZT can operate in direct-conversion (or photoconductive) mode at room temperature, unlike some other materials (particularly germanium) which require cooling.
+Radiation detectors using CZT can operate in direct-conversion (or photoconductive) mode at room temperature, unlike some other materials (particularly germanium) which require cooling or technologies that require a photomultiplier tube.
 Their relative advantages include high sensitivity for X-rays and gamma rays, due to the high atomic numbers of Cd and Te, and better energy resolution than scintillator detectors.
+This allows for reduced radiation dosage, reduced data acquisition time, and small instruments.

 CZT can be formed into different shapes for different radiation-detecting applications, and a variety of electrode geometries, such as coplanar grids and small pixel detectors, have been developed to provide unipolar (electron-only) operation, thereby improving energy resolution.

-A 1 cm^{3} CZT crystal has a sensitivity range of 30 keV to 3 MeV with a 2.5% FWHM energy resolution at 662 keV.
-Pixelated CZT with a volume of 6 cm^{3} can achieve 0.71% FWHM energy resolution at 662 keV and perform Compton imaging.
+Production

+Monocrystalline CZT is produced by only a few companies worldwide, with demand exceeding supply in 2025.
+Furthermore, China placed export controls on CZT in 2025.
+Consequently, some projects may recycle CZT from other equipment, or use the cadmium telluride as a substitute.